Dog Immune Support Supplement

 • Stress periods: Boarding, travel, moving, new family members, or schedule changes all trigger cortisol release, which suppresses immune function

-• Senior dogs: Age-related immune decline (immunosenescence) means older dogs are more susceptible to infections and slower to recover
+• Senior dogs: Age-related immune changes can make older dogs less resilient and slower to bounce back

 • Puppies: Developing immune systems need support, especially during the vaccination period and the transition from maternal antibodies to independent immunity

-• Recovery from illness: Dogs bouncing back from surgery, infection, or chronic conditions benefit from enhanced immune support during healing
+• Recovery from illness: Dogs bouncing back from surgery, illness, or chronic health concerns may need veterinarian-directed nutrition and recovery support

 Why Most "Immune Supplements" Miss the Point

 Browse the pet supplement aisle and you'll find plenty of products labeled "immune support."
 Most contain some combination of Vitamin C, Vitamin E, echinacea, or turmeric.
-These aren't bad ingredients — but they're treating the symptom rather than the system.
+These are not automatically bad ingredients, but they can focus on isolated nutrients rather than the broader system.

 Giving your dog an antioxidant vitamin while their gut microbiome is out of balance is like putting premium gasoline in a car with a broken engine.
 The fuel quality isn't the bottleneck.